Types of Water

 This ultimately creates the most healthy and refreshing water product on the market.

-Spring Water is typically sourced from underground springs and aquifers.
-These are typically found in more rural areas.
-Many of these sources are “protected” from local traffic, building and development in order to prevent contaminants from entering the water supply.
+Spring Water is sourced from underground springs and aquifers.
+These spring sources are typically found in more rural areas.
+Many of these sources are “protected” from local traffic, building, and development in order to prevent contaminants from entering the water supply.
 Once pumped from the ground, Spring Water is transported in large tanker trucks to a processing and bottling facility.
 Tanker trucks are regularly cleaned using ozone or chlorine to insure they are sanitized and protected against contaminants.
-Once this water reaches the bottling facility the water is processed through a carbon filtration system to remove the chlorine and particulate impurities.
-Finally, this water is tested to insure that the final water product meets EPA drinking water standards before finally being filled into individual bottles for drinking.
+Once this water reaches the bottling facility, the water is processed through a carbon filtration system to remove the chlorine and particulate impurities.
+Finally, this water is tested to insure that the water product meets EPA drinking water standards before being filled into individual bottles for drinking.

 While tap water is very inexpensive (relatively speaking), it is worth considering where and when you want to utilize this type of water.
 Tap water is great for watering the yard, flushing the toilet and washing your car.
 However, cheap does not always mean good.
 In fact, the chlorine additive in tap water is known to dry out your skin and hair.
 Tap water in certain places such as Los Angeles county and the city of Flint, Michigan have had various drinking water issues.
 Recently, in Gardena, CA water was pouring out of faucets smelling like sewage and dark in color.
 In another case, children and towns people in Flint, Michigan were exposed to high lead content due to corrosive water from Flint River causing aging pipes to leach lead into the water supply.
 Up to 12,000 children have tested for high levels of lead and may experience serious health issues.